Flexible Seating for Early Learners

 Students need a variety of flexible seating options!
 Are your students fighting over the same spot?
 Consider purchasing, crowdfunding, or treasure hunting through thrift stores for comfortable items of all shapes and sizes to accommodate both independent and collaborative work.
 And remember, sometimes the best option for a student might be no seat at all!
 So, declutter some counter spaces of differing heights and let the kids have at it.
 As long as they’re engaged, does it really matter if they’re sitting or standing?

-If your classroom is in need of a little refurbishing, here are eight of Becker’s flexible seating options that I’ve added to my wish list!
+If your classroom is in need of a little refurbishing, here are some Becker’s flexible seating options that I’ve added to my wish list!
 What’s on yours?

 - Library Trio